bioinf/proteomics2014/malygina/ht2/README.md

 Language and Notes
 ------------------

-Script *problem3_solution.py* is written in Python 2.7, however, this is not actual hometask solution - I plan to solve problem 2 and to provide it as my 2nd proteomics hometask solution.
+Script *problem3_solution.py* is written in Python 2.7, however, this is not actual hometask solution - I plan to solve problem 2 and to provide it as my 2nd proteomics hometask solution (although I'm lazy enough to write it...).

-Currently problem 3 solution has some unsolved issues, in particular, *situation when all atoms lay in the same plane isn't processed properly*.
+Currently problem 3 solution was fixed, and ready for checking.